orsonteodoro/oiledmachine-overlay/README.md

 around 1.35 times the base performance without mitigation which is similar to -O1 at -40% best case performance penalty relative to -O3 or -Ofast.

-Packages are relativly adjusted for CFLAGS_HARDENED_TOLERANCE so that in packages can be properly secured mitigating repeating past mistakes.
+Packages are relatively adjusted for CFLAGS_HARDENED_TOLERANCE so that in packages can be properly secured mitigating repeating past mistakes.
 ASAN/HWASAN/GWP-ASAN will be required.
-Packages with historical CVE rapport of heap overflows or use-after-free will be ASANed.
-Packages with historical CVE rapport for integer overflows or bounds issues will get UBSAN treatment.
+Packages with historical CVE reputation of heap overflows or use-after-free will be ASANed.
+Packages with historical CVE reputation for integer overflows or bounds issues will get UBSAN treatment.
 The -fstack-protector does not mitigate heap overflow.

 | CFLAGS_HARDENED_TOLERANCE | Package security posture                  | Inherits cflag-hardened or rustflags-hardened eclass